 All nominees are expected to attend the ceremony where the award winner will be announced.
-REALTOR® of the Year nominees are expected to attend the Recognition Installation Banquet (Sept.
-12, 2017) for recognition purposes among peers and leadership.
-These ceremonies take place at the MAR Annual Conference and EXPO, September 11-13, 2017 in Ocean City, MD
+REALTOR® of the Year nominees are expected to attend the Annual Installation Banquet for recognition purposes among peers and leadership.
+These ceremonies take place at the Maryland REALTORS® Annual Installation and Awards Gala, which will be held on September 25, 2020 at the Westin Annapolis.

-On Tuesday, September 12, 2017 winners will be announced for the following awards: President's Award, Shining Star, CARE (Community Action and REALTOR® Excellence) Award, and REALTOR® of the Year (ROTY) and Community Service.
+Winners will be announced for the following awards: President's Award, Shining Star, CARE (Community Action and REALTOR® Excellence) Award, REALTOR® of the Year (ROTY) and Community Service.

-The MAR Community Service Award—honors individual REALTOR® members who give unselfishly of their time to assist the communities in which they live.
-Individuals can submit an application directly to MAR and there is no limit to the number of entries submitted by local Board/Associations or firms for this award.
-All nominees submitted to local Board/Associations must be submitted to MAR.
+The Maryland REALTORS® Community Service Award—honors individual REALTOR® members who give unselfishly of their time to assist the communities in which they live.
+Individuals can submit an application directly to Maryland REALTORS® and there is no limit to the number of entries submitted by local Board/Associations or firms for this award.
+All nominees submitted to local Board/Associations must be submitted to Maryland REALTORS®.

-The Award will be divided between a large board/association and a small board/association with the large board/association being identified as 1001 members or more beginning June 1, 2016 through May 31, 2017.
-Each local Board/Association may submit one Special Project for consideration.
-The submission can include a 750 word narrative describing the Special Project and a video.
+Each local board/association may submit one or a compilation of associations/boards community service projects for consideration.
+The submission should include a narrative up to 750 words describing the community service activities and a video.
 The video may not be more than 4 minutes in length and must be submitted as a YouTube or Dropbox link.
-All other formats will be returned to the submitting Board or Association and not considered for review.
+All other formats will be returned to the submitting board or association and not considered for review.
+See Narrative Guide for full submission requirements.

-Ad Ad Hoc Committee may annually bestow the Life Achievement Award, which recognizes extraordinary contributions to the real estate profession and to the REALTOR organization.
-The intention is that recipients will be universally acknowledged among MAR members as exemplary practitioners in the real estate and business communities.
+Ad Hoc Committee may annually bestow the Life Achievement Award, which recognizes extraordinary contributions to the real estate profession and to the REALTOR organization.
+The intention is that recipients will be universally acknowledged among Maryland REALTORS® members as exemplary practitioners in the real estate and business communities.
 Conferring this award is not mandatory.

 The Ad Hoc Committee is appointed by the current Association President and the previous year's recipients, which is chaired by the previous year's recipient (s) and includes 5 past recipients who are still active in the industry, 2 former Presidents who are not recipients and the Association's Immediate Past President.